utknalwpkp/BankBot/README.md

 # BankBot
 program to change logic or create new advanced logic
-I still waiting for giher skills learning slowly, little steps but still
+I still waiting for higher skills learning slowly, little steps but still
 Today I learned:
 new java annotation  to increase resources for java.util.Scanner and using reset and close variable of Scanner wisely because its